 what should be a sizzling true-crime thriller comes off a bit flat

 Stylistically, it’s all over the place.
 Action and suspense are followed, even intercut, with slow character drama.
-It comes together in this peculiar malaise, a sense of general lurching listlessness that tries and fails to make the wheel-spinning dynamic.
+It comes together in a peculiar malaise, a general sense of lurching listlessness that tries and fails to make the wheel-spinning dynamic.
 Those aforementioned digressions always seem so flippant.
 J Paul Getty is characterised as a miserly bastard, then barely developed beyond it – several scenes are dedicated to working out this exact point, over and over.
-Getty bargains for what is apparently his grandson, only for its revelation as simply some art.
+Getty bargains for what is apparently his grandson, only for it to be revealed as some minor frippery.
 Williams’s character attempts to sell one of Getty’s gifts, only to discover that it’s a cheap factory-line model.
 Neither of these scenes establish anything that the audience doesn’t already know, and each plays as bizarre light-comedy against the apparent urgency of the central plot.
 Like much of the film, they (quite ironically) serve only themselves.

 What makes it so quietly infuriating is acknowledging that parts do work